 Citizens chairman Khaldoon Al Mubarak has since acknowledged that the club "should have been more aggressive" in the summer transfer market, and it ultimately "ended up costing us this year."

-Around £180m was spent on four new signings in January - Omar Marmoush, Abdukodir Khusanov, Vitor Reis and Nico Gonzalez - and Guardiola is expected to have a healthy transfer budget ahead of the new season as City continue their squad rebuild.
+Around £180m was spent on four new signings in January - Omar Marmoush, Abdukodir Khusanov, Vitor Reis and Nico Gonzalez - and in excess of £100m has since been spent on four new arrivals this summer as part of a much-needed squad rebuild.

 Man City's total budget is unknown, but it is thought that the club could spent in excess of £250m on new players this summer, and they could spend more if some high-profile players depart.